mavickers/Bank/Bank/readme.md

 ## How Do I Install It?

 ### Add the Nuget Package to Your Project
-Install the LightPath.Bank nuget package either from the package manager console or the Visual Studio nuget package manager.
+Install the LightPath.Bank nuget package from the package manager console:

 `c:\> install-package LightPath.Bank`

+...or the Visual Studio nuget package manager:

 ![test](../.github/readme-images/nuget-package-manager.png)
 ### Wire Up the Bank Middleware